The Fellowship in Behavioral Neurology and Neuropsychiatry at The Mount Sinai Hospital

 • Other neurology or psychiatry subspecialties

-In addition to the above rotations, each fellow is expected to engage in longitudinal experiences that include weekly behavioral neurology and neuropsychiatry clinics as well as weekly participation in patient research evaluations at the Alzheimer’s Disease Research Center and within the Sinai ALLFTD site.
+In addition to the above rotations, each fellow is expected to engage in longitudinal experiences that include weekly behavioral neurology and neuropsychiatry clinics.
+Additional clinical training is available during ad-hoc Saturday clinics staffed by an attending, designed for fellows interested in additional clinical exposure.
+Fellows will also engage in weekly participation in patient research evaluations at the Alzheimer’s Disease Research Center and within the Sinai ALLFTD site.
 Finally, fellows will have at least four months of protected time for research and electives.

 A wide range of clinical conferences and didactics are available.
 A specific didactic program will be devised for each fellow depending on the rotation.
 Opportunities include: